-Your service or product could be the best option in the market, or it might even be the best available option, but for people to be interested in it, it is mandatory to increase your demand generation while also nurturing your leads.
-To help you on this subject we’ve done a list of ten quick tips that can help you develop this area, which sometimes ends up overlooked.
+Your service or product could be the best option in the market, or it might even be the best available option.
+Still, people must increase your demand generation while also nurturing your leads.
+To help you on this subject, we’ve made a list of ten quick tips to help you develop this area, which sometimes ends up overlooked.

 If a prospect enters your site but leaves immediately, it is considered a rebound.
-As a marketer, your role should be to engage tehm enough so they stay and navigatre for the longest time possible for your Inbound marketing strategy to be effective.
+As a marketer, your role should be to engage them enough, so they stay and navigate for the longest time possible for your Inbound marketing strategy to be effective.

-These points could be key when they decide to give you their information and become leads, but also having interesting offers and new call to actions will increase demand by showing your site as an active one.
+These points could be key when they decide to give you their information and become leads, but also having interesting offers and new calls to action will increase demand by showing your site as an active one.

 Never forget about your buyer personas.
 If you’re selling a product or service for a specific market, talk to them in their language and focus on the pain points and challenges they face.
-If you think you’re doing it well but the numbers don’t add up maybe it is time to go back to the drawing room.
+If you think you’re doing it well, but the numbers don’t add up, maybe it is time to go back to the drawing board.

-Check your actual customers and your qualified leads and compare them to the Buyer Personas you’re already using.
+Check your actual customers and qualified leads and compare them to the Buyer Personas you’re already using.
 Do they match?
-Are there patterns to follow.
-Maybe your prospects changed over time and it should be good to rethink your strategy.
+Are there patterns to follow?
+Maybe your prospects changed over time, and it should be good to rethink your strategy.

-We’ve been talking about developing content for people who already visits our website, but what if they are not logging in through organic traffic?
+We’ve been talking about developing content for people who already visit our website, but what if they are not logging in through organic traffic?

-It is possible there might be a problem in your SEO strategy that is making you not appear in search engines when users are looking for a solution to their problem?
+There might be a problem in your SEO strategy that makes you not appear in search engines when users are looking for a solution to their problem?

 According to a study done by Moz.com, almost 73% of organic clicks done in Google come from the first page, and 56% of these go straight for the first option, which is there thanks to a good SEO strategy and is a spot that could be yours.

-A good presence in social networks as Facebook or Twitter doesn’t always imply you need a Community Manager all day managing these networks, but it is mandatory for you to keep an organized plan of structured content and display management.
+A good presence in social networks as Facebook or Twitter doesn’t always imply you need a Community Manager all day managing these networks.
+Still, it is mandatory for you to keep an organized plan of structured content and display management.

-It is possible that, when people look for your products online, the first thing they will probably look for are your social media accounts, and because of this, they shouldn’t just have the company’s personal looks and works, but it also should look updated and with a certain level of a human touch in it, even it is just for sharing the blog’s content.
+It is possible that when people look for your products online, the first thing they will probably look for is your social media accounts.
+Because of this, they shouldn’t just have the company’s personal looks and works, but it should also look updated and with a certain level of human touch in it, even for sharing the blog’s content.

-People tend to trust more in products and pages when they see there is a person working behind it, because if they see a page that is fully automatized it might even create a bad impression.
+People tend to trust more in products and pages when they see a person working behind them because if they see a fully automated page, it might even create a bad impression.

 Although it might look like an outdated strategy, Emails are still a reach medium that can be useful when generating demand, but due to its bad practices and old format, extra care should be done when creating them.

-Don’t build long emails or just centered around the benefits or your products, because they might be seen as spam.
-Use your Email marketing campaigns to offer help through Ebooks or just use it to keep in touch with your clients.
+Don’t build long emails or just centered around the benefits of your products because they might be seen as spam.
+Instead, use your email marketing campaigns to offer help through Ebooks or use it to keep in touch with your clients.

-We get it, offering stuff for free could be scary.
-Giving away your products or service for free will cost money and there is a chance that a high number of prospects will just get to this level, but our goal should be to have qualified leads that turn into customers, and letting them try your product for free is the best way to delight them.
+We get it.
+Offering stuff for free could be scary.
+Giving away your products or service for free will cost money, and there is a chance that a high number of prospects will get to this level, but our goal should be to have qualified leads that turn into customers and letting them try your product for free is the best way to delight them.

-Taking care of your clients can maintain the image your customers have of your brand and can improve trust with your name, but it also ensures they will give you more information for you to be able to develop future strategies with that qualified and ideal profile in mind.
+Taking care of your clients can maintain the image your customers have of your brand and can improve trust with your name.
+Still, it also ensures they will give you more information for you to be able to develop future strategies with that qualified and ideal profile in mind.

-Do you think there are other tips that might improve demand generation?
-Leave us a comment and together we can build an even better list.
+Do you think other tips might improve demand generation?